 Contact people whose homes appear in the foreclosure notices (they can easily find these notices online or in a local newspaper)

-Most mortgage professionals are trustworthy and provide a valuable service, expanding access to capital for previously underserved borrowers to buy or refinance their homes.
+Most mortgage professionals are trustworthy and provide a valuable service, helping you to buy or refinance your home.
 But dishonest or "predatory" lenders do exist and engage in practices that increase the chances of borrowers losing their homes to foreclosure.
-For information about loan fraud and advice to prevent it, refer to the information below.
+To avoid becoming a victim of predatory lending, you need to understand the process to buy a home and be a smart consumer.

 What Is Predatory Lending?